HectareaGalbis/adp/docs/user-guide.md

   (PRINT X))
 `````

 When explaining some piece of code you should focus on the important parts\.
 Or\, equivalently\, you should hide the irrelevant ones\.
-You can do that using the form ``` code-hide ```\.
+You can do that using the form [ADP\:CODE\-HIDE](/docs/user-api.md#macro-code-hide)\.
 For example\, if I write this\:

 `````Lisp
 (ADP:CODE-BLOCK (HIDDEN-CODE)